This article contains affiliate links.

 As with other Oberoi properties, this is more than a hotel and offers bespoke and unique services for guests, from yoga in the Himalayas to colonial heritage tours or breakfast on the Wild Strawberry Trail.

 The Oberoi Spa is a gorgeous refuge of tranquility with yoga, massages of all kinds and Ayurvedic treatments.
 The restaurant not only provides an intimate setting with pan-Indian, Continental and Asian cuisine, but also a view of the Himalayas that is difficult to match.
+This is by far the most unique luxury hotel in Ladakh.

 If you’d like to read more about India, check these posts…